Kwikpik/.github/profile/README.md

 # Kwikpik

 Welcome to Kwikpik's GitHub organization.
-Kwik Pik is an on-demand, point-to-point Delivery as a Service (DaaS) technology platform powered by a scalable and independent network of approved drivers and vehicles.
+Kwikpik is a Web3 on-demand delivery marketplace that simplifies deliveries for SMEs and individuals by leveraging a 3PL network for faster, cost-effective logistics.
+It integrates carbon emissions tracking, decentralized payments, and inventory financing to empower businesses and promote sustainability.

 Want to know more?
 [Visit our official website](https://kwikpik.io)